aeszyman/ARTH312/syllabus.md

 * "Instructions for a Painter of Miniatures (Fourth Century)."
 In: Caecilia Davis-Weyer, _Early Medieval Art, 300-1150: Sources and Documents_ (University of Toronto Press, 1986), 23-25.
 #### September 4: Carolingian Empire
 * Benjamin Anderson, "Carolingian Consensus," in _Cosmos and Community in Early Medieval Art_ (Yale University Press, 2017).
-* Assignment 1: Reading Response ("Carolingian Consensus")
+* Assignment 1: Analytical Synopsis of "Carolingian Consensus"
 ###### Week 3
 #### September 9: Ottonian Empire
 * "The Empire: Imperial Robes and Insignia."
 In: Caecilia Davis-Weyer, _Early Medieval Art, 300-1150: Sources and Documents_ (University of Toronto Press, 1986), 114-116.
 #### September 11: European Culture in the New Millennium
 * Andreas Petzold, "The Definition of Romanesque Art," in _Romanesque Art_ (Prentice Hall, 1995), 6-23.
 * _Hidden Brain_ by Shankar Vedantam: [Facts Aren't Enough: The Psychology of False Beliefs](https://www.npr.org/player/embed/743195213/743559544).
 Listen from 19:55 to 29:10.
-* Assignment 2: Reading Response ("The Definition of Romanesque Art")
+* Assignment 2: Analytical Synopsis of "The Definition of Romanesque Art"
 ###### Week 4
 #### September 16: Reliquaries and the Cult of Relics
 * "Theft of Relics: The Translation of SS.
 Marcellinus and Peter."
 In: Mary-Ann Stouck, ed. _Medieval Saints: A Reader_ (University of Toronto Press, 2015), 373-394.
-* Assignment 3: Primary Source Analysis ("Theft of Relics")
+* Assignment 3: Analytical Synopsis of "Theft of Relics"
 #### September 18: Pilgrimage
 * Gary Vikan, "Pilgrims and Pilgrimage," in _Early Byzantine Pilgrimage Art_, rev. ed.
 (Dumbarton Oaks, 2010), 2-12.
 * Elizabeth Archibald, "[What tips for traveling have changed since medieval times?
 Surprisingly few.](https://www.washingtonpost.com/lifestyle/travel/what-tips-for-traveling-have-changed-since-medieval-times-surprisingly-few/2015/09/03/39fa7194-482d-11e5-846d-02792f854297_story.html)" _The Washington Post_.
 September 3, 2015.